razzam21/restaunax/PRD.md

 Restaunax Real-time Order Management Dashboard PRD
 1. Product Overview
 Product Name: Restaunax Order Management DashboardPurpose: To enable wait staff to create and update customer orders and allow managers/owners to monitor order status in real-time, improving restaurant operational efficiency.Objective: Deliver a series of minimum viable products (MVPs) for a secure, scalable, and responsive order management system, developed using Test-Driven Development (TDD) with robust protections against XSS, SQL injection, and proper CORS configuration.
 Authentication and authorization will follow industry best practices (e.g., OWASP guidelines).
-The system will run in Docker containers, use PostgreSQL with Prisma and Phinx migrations, and support dynamic theming.
+The system will run in Docker containers, use PostgreSQL with Prisma migrations, and support dynamic theming.
 2. Target Audience

 Primary Users: Wait staff (creating and updating orders).